Devil’s Visit or Alien Abduction? My Real-Life Otherworldly Encounter

 The lucid part came from my being awake and aware of the room.

-The dreaming part did two things: allowed my mind to create what it wanted to create and paralyzed my body to prevent it from engaging in action that could be harmful, such as walking into walls.
+The dreaming part did two things: allowed my mind to create what it wanted to create and paralyzed my body to prevent it from engaging in activities that could be harmful, such as walking into walls.
 This latter action was known as “sleep paralysis.”

 This experience could have easily been misinterpreted as a visit by the devil, a prelude to an alien abduction, or something paranormal.
 All the signs were there: the inability to move, the strange being, and my initial fright.
 If I had not read about lucid dreaming before, my imagination could’ve easily run away with me and added more elaborate trappings like the fire of hell or a spaceship.
 And it would’ve just been as real to me as any dream can be.